 The need for cyber due diligence extends across sectors

 Rapid digital transformation – accelerated by the COVID-19 pandemic – and the ubiquity of technology across all sectors of the economy means cyber risks impact all companies, not just the most digitally advanced.
 In essence, all companies are now technology companies.
-Cyber threat actors know this and are acting on it, with some of the most impactful breaches of 2021 affecting companies such as pipeline and infrastructure operators, food producers, healthcare and education facilities, among others.
+Cyber threat actors know this and are acting on it, with some of the most impactful breaches in recent years affecting companies such as pipeline and infrastructure operators, food producers, healthcare and education facilities, among others.
 As a result, the need for thorough cyber due diligence is as relevant for private equity and infrastructure funds investing in other sectors as it is for technology-focused investors.

 Integrating cyber due diligence into the investment process